cfss-fa20/hw01/README.md

 2. utilize these new programming-focused skills in the process of creating my master's thesis project

 3. expand my knowledge and understanding of the role data plays in social science

+In my spare time, I recently have been collecting pins and learning about fashion history.
+But, when Covid isn't a thing, I like to sing, volunteer at animal shelters, and go to concerts (House of Blues is my favorite venue ever).